parapluu/encore/experiments/mandelbrot/results.md

 All of these test where performed on a Intel Core i7-950 (4 physical cores, 8 logical cores), 8 GB of RAM and running XUbuntu 14.10 (Linux 3.16.0-30-generic).
-All tests where performed with the same backround processes running.
+All tests where performed with the same background processes running.
 Each program was run three times with the same parameters.

 CPU usage